Redocly/redocly-cli/docs/commands/translate.md

 ## Examples

+The following sections show some common use cases for the `translate` command.

 ### Populate translation keys for specific locale

 The following command generates or updates translations for the Dutch locale: